mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

             app.kubernetes.io/name: "?*"
 EOF
 ```
-_Note: In this example we also illustrate that we don’t want this policy to be enforced in the `kube-system` namespace._
+_Note: In this example we also illustrate that we don’t want this policy to be enforced in the `kube-system` and `kyverno` namespaces._

 Policies library - https://kyverno.io/policies/
 Install policies for PSS: https://kyverno.io/policies/pod-security/

-## Evaluate the policy with the Kyverno CLI
+## Evaluate the policy locally with the Kyverno CLI

 Define locally a `Deployment` without the required label:
 ```bash